How to Submit

 If you have joined a linking group, your first-choice theme and topic selection must be the same for all linking group members.
 Any variance will result in expulsion from the group.

-The Nanosymposium Information step is optional and should only be used by submitters who are the creator of a linking group and have selected "Nanosymposium Preferred" as their presentation preference.
-Use this step to suggest a nanosymposium chair, indicate the preferred order of presentation, and provide a brief explanation about the merit of the proposed session.
+This step should be used by submitters who are the creator of a linking group.
+Linking group creators who selected "Nanosymposium Preferred" as their presentation preference should use this step to suggest a nanosymposium chair and provide a brief explanation about the merit of the proposed session.

 List all authors who contributed to the work discussed in the abstract.
 The presenting author will receive correspondence regarding the abstract.
 Be prepared to submit contact information as well as conflict of interest information for each author listed.